-The Integrative Physiology & Molecular Medicine (IPMM) doctoral program is one of six graduate programs that comprise the UNMC’s Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS).
+The Integrative Physiology & Molecular Medicine (IPMM) doctoral program is one of seven graduate programs that comprise the UNMC’s Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS).
 The IPMM doctoral program is hosted by the Department of Cellular and Integrative Physiology, but consists of more than 50 faculty from 28 different colleges and departments across the UNMC.
 IPMM provides diverse research and learning experiences that emphasize cellular and molecular processes underscoring coordinated integration of organ systems within the body, typically with a view to unraveling disease mechanisms.
 The interdisciplinary environment of the IPMM doctoral program, involving both basic scientists and clinician scientists, facilitates the acquisition of modern experimental techniques and development of the intellectual tools required for their effective implementation in the study of current problems in health and disease.
 Students in IPMM typically pursue research projects that combine sophisticated approaches for study of cellular & molecular function with powerful integrative physiological techniques.

 Didactic Training: Ph.D. students in IPMM will complete a core curriculum composed of the following courses: Graduate Physiology I and II, Fundamentals of Biomolecules, Molecular Cell Biology, Fundamentals of Receptors & Cell Signaling, and Pharmacology.
 Students will also register each semester for a Seminar/Journal Club course.
 On an individual basis, the student's supervisory committee can define additional course requirements, which may include, but are not limited to: Physiology & Pathophysiology of the Kidney, Cardiopulmonary Function in Health & Disease, Ion Channels and Disease, Redox Biology in Human Disease, Molecular & Cellular Neuroscience, Introductory Immunobiology, and Biostatistics.
 Students must achieve a grade point average of "B" (3.0) or better in all graduate-level courses.
 Click HERE for more detailed information on courses.